Avim

 The Avim, Avvim or Avvites of Philistia in the Old Testament were a people dwelling in Hazerim, or "the villages" or "encampments", on the south-west corner of the sea-coast.
-Their name is first used in in a description of the conquests that had taken place in the Land of Israel before the Israelites arrived.
+Their name is first used in in a description of the conquests that had taken place in Canaan before the Israelites arrived.
 The passage relates that they were conquered by the Caphtorites who usurped their land.
 They were also theorized to be Rephaim based on the chapter's overall focus on historic wars against the Rephaim.